gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 if direction pin is connected, call this function.

 If the pin number is >= 128, then the direction pin is assumed to be external and the external callback function (set by `setExternalCallForPin()`) is used to set the pin.
-For direction pin, this is only implemented for esp32 and its supported derivates.
+For direction pin, this is implemented for esp32 and its supported derivates, and avr and its derivates except atmega32u4

 For slow driver hardware the first step after any polarity change of the direction pin can be delayed by the value dir_change_delay_us.
 The allowed